Primary Care Nurse Practitioner Residency Program

 Program mission and goals:

 The purpose of the VASTLHCS PC-NPR Program is to provide a supportive environment for NP residents as they transition into a new role as a licensed independent provider of primary care.
 The mission of the program is to provide veterans with access to quality VA patient-centered care by maintaining a staff of competent NPs, whose practice and philosophy are rooted in the ICARE core values, and who are prepared to work to the highest level of their license.
-To achieve this, education and training are provided to new graduate NPs in affiliation with our academic partner, Maryville University, in a program that emphasizes both clinical and scholarly aspects of the nursing profession.
+To achieve this, education and training are provided to new graduate NPs in affiliation with our academic partner, Maryville University, in a residency program that emphasizes both clinical and scholarly aspects of the nursing profession.

 Program goals are: